AndrewJBateman/pern-stack-todo/README.md

 * Install dependencies using `npm i`.
 * run `npm start`.
 Frontend will open at `http://localhost:3000/`

+## :floppy_disk: To Deploy to Heroku

+* Once package.json scripts added and you are logged into Heroku with project creaeted there, then:
+* Run `git add .` then `git commit -m "code added for Heroku deployment"` to add all changes
+* Run `heroku git:remote -a pern-stack-todoapp` - this is my example
+* Run `git push heroku master``to send app to Heroku
+* Run `heroku open` to open app in a browser window

 ## :computer: Code Examples - Backend

 * backend `index.js`: express post method used to add new todo [description] to postgreSQL database using SQL INSERT INTO statement